brian-liu-24/scikit-learn2/doc/modules/model_evaluation.rst

 Regression metrics
 ===================

-.. currentmodule:: sklearn.metrics
+.. currentmodule:: sklearn1.metrics

-The :mod:`sklearn.metrics` module implements several loss, score, and utility functions to measure regression performance.
+The :mod:`sklearn1.metrics` module implements several loss, score, and utility functions to measure regression performance.
 Some of those have been enhanced to handle the multioutput case: :func:`mean_squared_error`, :func:`mean_absolute_error`, :func:`explained_variance_score` and